If you’re interested in off-grid living, especially living in a yurt and what it’s like, then I’m here to give some advice.

 This is a good interview with someone who helps arrange for people interested in living in a yurt.

-Qualityunearthed have a great article on how to go about living in a yurt.
+Qualityunearthed has a great article on how to go about living in a yurt.

 These are books that can help you understand a lot more about living in a yurt for yourself.